sictweb/bti425-2020/graded-work/assign2.md

 Take the `<nav>` element code from `App.js`, and paste it in the render function in the NavBar component, replacing the existing "hello world" `<div>` element.

+Modify the navbar brand element by adding YOUR name (so that it's clearly visible when we use the app).

 <br>

 **SideBar component**